TakeruIto/detectron2/README.md

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >
-_This is an implementation for PASCAL VOC instance segmentation_
+This is an test implementation for PASCAL VOC instance segmentation